Stackclash/5e-vault/5. Mechanics/Bestiary/Celestial/Solar.md

     \ by any effect, the solar is considered to be holding it.
 The hovering sword\
     \ falls if the solar dies."
   "name": "Flying Sword"
 - "desc": "The solar touches another creature.
-The target magically regains dice:\
+The target magically regains dice:8d8\
-    \ 8d8 + 4|avg (8d8 + 4) hit points and is freed from any curse, disease, poison,\
+    \ + 4|text(40) (8d8 + 4) hit points and is freed from any curse, disease, poison,\
     \ blindness, or deafness."
   "name": "Healing Touch (4/Day)"
 "legendary_actions":